Alaska Air expects to lower April and May capacity by 80%

-(Reuters) - Alaska Air Group (ALK.N) said on Monday it expects to cut its capacity by 80% for both April and May, as demand falters due to the coronavirus crisis. (bit.ly/2JLqiUa)
+(Reuters) - Alaska Air Group said on Monday it expects to cut its capacity by 80% for both April and May, as demand falters due to the coronavirus crisis. (bit.ly/2JLqiUa)

 The U.S. carrier had earlier planned to reduce its April capacity by at least 10% and May capacity by at least 15%.